Recent Posts

 Cleaning your ducts can sweep away years of dust and dirt, helping to reduce potential for damage and health risks.

-Spring is near... but stay prepared for late winter storm!
+Spring is near... but stay prepared for late winter storms!

-blue sky with smoke and a bird Blue sky and balmy weather are nice, but stay prepared for late-winter surprises!
+Stormy sky with dark clouds Blue sky and balmy weather are nice, but stay prepared for late-winter surprises!

-But that's the norm in DC and Maryland!
-Balmy weather one day; frigid to near-freeze temperature the next.
+But that's the norm in DC, Virginia and Maryland!
+Sixty degrees today, frigid to near-freeze temperature tomorrow.
 To wear a sweater or not.
 To bring in the plants or not…

 Spring weather can be unpredictable, as many of us here in the Washington, D.C. region have experienced a time or two.
 Remember the heavy April snowfall over a decade ago?
 And the wind gusts of 20-30+ mph every now and then?